BilalALBENNI/IAMZ-U5-Assignment/report.md

 ```

 ### EX4: We compared blastp and blastx and they showed identical top hits.
+The blastx search operated within a much larger effective search space (approx. 4.5 billion) because it translates the nucleotide query into six potential reading frames.
+This explains why we saw higher E-values in the blastx results compared to the direct blastp protein search.

 ### EX5: We ran psiblast for 3 iterations to create a PPSM saved in profile.out.